 Antichurch

-Antipope Leo XIV delivers a modernist Christmas homily in St. Peter's Basilica, 2025.
+Antipope Leo XIV delivering a Palm Sunday homily in St. Peter's Square, emphasizing peace without acknowledging Christ's kingship.

 Antichurch